 Understanding Bowel Infections in the Elderly

 When it comes to the health of the elderly, bowel infections can pose significant challenges.
-Understanding the nature of these infections is crucial for effective prevention and management.
-This section will cover the basics of bowel infections, their prevalence in the elderly, and the causes and risk factors associated with them.
+Understanding these infections, their prevalence, and the causes and risk factors associated with them is crucial for effective management and prevention.

 What are Bowel Infections?